sendeniz/yolov1-real-time-obj-detection/README.md

 In order to get started first `cd` into the `./yolov1-real-time-obj-detection` dictionary and run the following lines:
 ```
 virtualenv -p python3 venv
-!source venv/bin/activate
+source venv/bin/activate
-!pip install -e .
+pip install -e .
 ```
 Depending on what libraries you may already have, you may wish to `pip install -r requirements.txt`.
 To train from scratch, the PASCAL VOC 2007 and 2012 data-set is required.
 You can either manually download the data from the [PASCAL VOC homepage](http://host.robots.ox.ac.uk/pascal/VOC/) or simply call the following shell file: `utils/get_data.sh`, which will automatically download and sort the data into the approriate folders and format for training.
+If you are on mac use the `utils/get_data_macos.sh` file.
 You may need to ensure that the shell file is executable by calling `chmod +x get_data.sh` and then executing it `./get_data.sh`.
 Note that the for the PASCAL VOC 2012 data-set, test data is only available on the PASCAL test server and therefore not publicly available for download.

 **Training:**
 <br>